n9maple/final_project/readme.md

 ![](https://i.imgur.com/zCgEdle.jpg)
 ![](https://i.imgur.com/qcql2Qm.jpg)

-Second, please modify the path name in 'both' 109550095_Final_inference.ipynb and 109550095_Final_train.ipynb.
+Second, please modify the path name in "both" 109550095_Final_inference.ipynb and 109550095_Final_train.ipynb.
 The path string is in the second block counted from the top, and you only need to modify where red arrow points to the name of your folder (In this example, 'ML_final')
 ![](https://i.imgur.com/Ddezz5n.jpg)

 ## Training